 The Seattle Cherry Blossom & Japanese Cultural Festival celebrates Japanese culture and America’s relationship with Japan.
 The three-day event includes arts and crafts booths, traditional cuisine, exhibits and special performances that fill Seattle Center with festive fun.
-Enjoy the boom of taiko drums, discover ikebana flowers, taste delicious Japanese food, experience tea ceremony demonstrations.
+Enjoy the boom of taiko drums, discover ikebana flowers, taste delicious Japanese food or experience tea ceremony demonstrations.
 The event commemorates Japan’s gift of 1,000 blossoming cherry trees to Seattle in 1976 (which may or may not be blooming during the festival as blooms pop out on their own schedule).
 The trees were planted along Lake Washington Boulevard, in Seward Park and other places around the city.

 When: April 24-26, 2020

 Seattle Maritime Festival

 The Seattle Maritime Festival takes place each May on the Seattle waterfront and celebrates Seattle's working waterfront.
 The Maritime Festival focuses on showcasing maritime careers with more than 30 interactive displays, vessel tours, kids activities and other free fun.
 Hands-on activities will include welding, a vessel simulator, diving, boat building for kids, emergency environmental response, boat tours and more.
 The festival takes place at the Seattle Maritime Academy located by the Ballard Bridge.